Engee documentation

 Details

-The response frequencies of a polar pattern acoustic element, specified as a real scalar or vector 1 at .
-The response frequencies lie within the frequency range specified by the Operating frequency vector (Hz).
+The response frequencies of an acoustic element with a polar radiation pattern, specified as a real scalar or vector 1 on .
+The response frequencies are in the frequency range specified by the Operating frequency vector (Hz) vector.

 Dependencies

-To enable this parameter, set the Element type parameters to Custom Microphone.
+To enable this parameter, set the Element type parameter to Custom Microphone.

 Default value